mathi123/mitasco/README.md

 - typings: used to get typescript definitions of existing libraries like express and pg.
 - run-sequence: needed to run gulp tasks in sequence
 - del: needed to delete files during build
+- gulp-typescript: needed to run typescript from gulp

 To install a package, type: